nat-418/manumatic/README.md

-This repository contains an example [Pollen](https://docs.racket-lang.org/pollen/) project that generates Tcl/Tk documentation structured according to the establish conventions of the [Tcl manual](https://www.tcl.tk/man/tcl8.6.11/TclCmd/Tcl.html) and with a clean web design.
+This repository contains an example [Pollen](https://docs.racket-lang.org/pollen/) project that generates Tcl/Tk documentation structured according to the established conventions of the [Tcl manual](https://www.tcl.tk/man/tcl8.6.11/TclCmd/Tcl.html) and with a clean web design.